ggstuart/web-application-development/content/building-an-app/design/index.md

         border-radius: 5px;
         box-shadow: 0 0 15px hsl(0 0% 0% / 0.2);
     }

+    header,
+    footer {
+        padding-inline: 1.5rem;
     }
+}

 footer {
     text-align: right;
 }
 ```
+We've also added a bit more padding to the header and footer to make all the text line up vertically.

 > If you're not sure about any of these additions, try removing them using the devTools.
 > Most of them have a clear effect.